snesrev/smw/BUILDING.md

   * `pkg-config`

 1. Make sure you've installed Atmosphere on your Switch.
-2. Please download the DevKitPro version of MSYS2 through their installer, as the default MSYS2 causes issues with windows compiling.
+2. Please download the DevKitPro version of MSYS2 through their installer, as the default MSYS2 causes issues with Windows compiling.
-3. Now that you've installed DevKitPro, open up the location you've installed DevKitPro to, then find `mingw64.exe` inside `msys2` located in `devkitPro` folder.
+3. Now that you've installed DevKitPro, open up the location you've installed DevKitPro to, then find `mingw64.exe` inside `msys2` located in the `devkitPro` folder.
 4. Type `pacman -S git switch-dev switch-sdl2 switch-tools pkg-config` in the terminal to install the `switch-sdl2` library.
 5. CD to `switch` folder by typing `cd src/platform/switch` in the terminal on the `smw` root folder.
 6. type `make` to compile the Switch Port.